-Delhi Sultan Ala-ud-din Khilji's (r: 1296-1316) conquest of Chittor in 1303 is a matter of controversy for some people.
-In January 1303, Ala-ud-din Khilji marched towards Chittor (the capital of Mewar) with a large army, and after a siege of 6-7 months, Chittoor was reduced.
-Rana Ratan Singh (Ratnasimha) offered his submission.
-Ala-ud-din then bestowed the government of Chittor on his son Khizr Khan and named it Khizrabad.
+The conquest of Chittor by Delhi Sultan Ala-ud-din Khilji (r: 1296-1316) in 1303 remains a topic of controversy among many.
+In January of that year, Ala-ud-din Khilji led an army towards Chittor, the capital of Mewar.
+After a siege of 6-7 months, Chittor finally fell.
+Rana Ratan Singh (Ratnasimha) submitted to Ala-ud-din.
+The Sultan then bestowed the government of Chittor on his son Khizr Khan and named it Khizrabad.

-However, there are many stories related to Ala-ud-din's invasion of Chittor.
-According to one version of the story, Ala-ud-din Khilji conquered Chittor to get possession of Padmini, the beautiful Sri Lankan wife of Rana Rawal Ratan Singh.
-Ala-ud-din laid siege to Chittor for 8 years.
-He then sent a message to the Rana promising to raise the siege if he would let him see Padmini through a mirror.
-Ala-ud-din had a look at her reflection.
-After this he treacherously made the Rana prisoner and took him to Delhi and demanded the surrender of Padmini for his release.
-Padmini accepted Ala-ud-din's terms and played a clever trick to release the Rana.
-She sent word to Ala-ud-din that she will come to his camp on the next day attended by her handmaidens.
-Early next morning, a long line of palanquins entered Ala-ud-din's camp, in which Rajputs disguised as Padmini and her female companions were concealed.
-Half an hour was granted for the parting meeting between the Rana and his queen.
-At this time, the armed band of Rajputs forth sprang from the palanquins and fell upon Ala-ud-din's army in surprise.
+Story goes that Ala-ud-din laid siege to Chittor for eight long years before sending a message to the Rana, promising to raise the siege if he could see Padmini through a mirror.
+The Rana agreed, and Ala-ud-din had a look at her reflection.
+However, he treacherously made the Rana prisoner and took him to Delhi, demanding the surrender of Padmini for his release.
+Padmini accepted Ala-ud-din's terms but played a clever trick to release her husband.
+She sent word to Ala-ud-din that she would come to his camp the next day, attended by her handmaidens.
+But the palanquins that entered Ala-ud-din's camp were not what they seemed.
+Rajputs disguised as Padmini and her companions were concealed inside, ready to strike.
+When the time came for the parting meeting between the Rana and Padmini, the Rajputs sprang from the palanquins and attacked Ala-ud-din's army by surprise.
 They freed the Rana and took him back to Chittor.
-Shortly after his arrival in Chittor, Ratan Singh died of the wounds received in fighting Devapala of Kumbhalgarh.
+Shortly after his arrival in Chittor, Ratan Singh died of wounds received in fighting Devapala of Kumbhalgarh.
 Meanwhile, Ala-ud-din laid siege to the fort once again and captured it.
-However, Padmini committed Jauhar and the Rajput men died fighting.
+However, Padmini committed Jauhar, and the Rajput men died fighting.

 Litter: palanquin (a vehicle used to transport people; usually for one passenger, containing a bed or couch often covered by curtains and carried on men's shoulders)